jeremypw/skeleton/README.md

     meson compile [PROJECTNAME]-pot
     meson compile [PROJECTNAME]-update-po
 ```
+The above steps (apart from creating the build directory) should be repeated whenever new languages or translatable
+files or strings are added.

 ## Build and install Flatpak
 Run in a terminal from the source root the following command: